erlendrr/domeneshop-ip/README.md

 # Domeneshop IP Updater

-A CLI tool by Erlend Ryan for updating DNS records at Domeneshop with your current IP address.
+A CLI tool for updating DNS records at Domeneshop with your current IP address.

 ## Installation